jeastman/emacs.d/README.markdown

 The majority of configuration is done directly in `init.el`.
 I typically run on MacOS X and tend to do most of my tweaking on that platform.
 I use the same configuration on Linux, though not as frequently.

+I have recently converted my configuration to literate style using `org-mode` and `org-babel`.
+Please have a look at the individual org files for more information.

 Additional Directories
 ---------------------